Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Vermont

 Short Term Trends

-Vermont’s overall number two heating oil usage changes ,annually yearly.
-As the temperature outside dips, homes’ boilers need to burn more and more number two heating oil to keep the house warm inside.
-Last winter, the average outside temperature in Vermont was 20°F, which was 1°F°F colder than the prior winter's average outside temperature.
+Vermont’s overall heating oil use changes from year to year based on the severity of the winter.
+As the temperature outside gets colder, homes’ boilers need to burn additional oil to maintain the temperature that the thermostat is set to.
+Last winter, the average outside temperature in Vermont was 20.4°F, which was 6.4°F colder than the prior winter's average outside temperature.

 Vermont Average Winter Temperature